andriesbron/Ffmbash/README.md

 ```
 ./ffmbash.sh
 ```
 Select the camera and audio device, if a framerate is required, select it, next press enter.
-Default, an Apple HLS video is stored in the videos directory.
+Default, an Apple HLS (commands/apple_hls.sh) video is stored in the videos directory under the timestamp you launched the script.

 ### Use a particular command